cboard-org/ccboard/README.md

 D) On Xcode open `AAC Cboard.xcworkspace` that is located under `ccboard/platforms/ios` (Make sure to use the `.xcworkspace` to work with the cocoapods project )

 1. Select a group for the iOS sign-in certificate.
-2. Add the environment variables for the 'Google Plus Plugin' to XCODE:
-    Open your Xcode project and select the project from the project navigator.
-    Select the "Build Settings" tab in the main area of the window.
-    Search for "User-Defined" in the search bar.
-    Click the "+" button to add a new user-defined setting.
-    Enter the name of the environment variable you want to set, such as MY_ENV_VAR.
-    Enter the value of the environment variable you want to set, such as my-value.
-    Save the changes.

-    set the envs using values from `credentials.plist` file.
-(Obtain the file from firebase console):
-    IOS_REVERSED_CLIENT_ID
-    IOS_WEB_APPLICATION_CLIENT_ID

-    Using this plugin, it is not possible to use the device simulator (at least for now).

-3. Some targets within pods will require enabling 'bitcode', including one in AAC Cboard => libCordova.a
+2. Some targets within pods will require enabling 'bitcode', including one in AAC Cboard => libCordova.a
-4. Set a swift-language-version >= 4.2 .
+3. Set a swift-language-version >= 4.2 .
 This should be settled on AAC Cboard Target under swift compiler - language Close
-5. Update to recommended settings and not allow changes on 'always embed swift standards libraries' to not break the voice record feature
+4. Update to recommended settings and not allow changes on 'always embed swift standards libraries' to not break the voice record feature
     <img width="998" alt="image" src="https://user-images.githubusercontent.com/21298844/234080729-a93b8d34-87dd-40f1-a168-b6f3abacd039.png">

-6. To enable Facebook sign in the 'fbXXXXXXXXXXXXX' URL Scheme should be registered.
+5. To enable Facebook sign in the 'fbXXXXXXXXXXXXX' URL Scheme should be registered.
 In order to do it:
     Under AAC Cboard Target > info > URL TYPES > add a new one with our APP bundle identifier and set the 'fbXXXXXXXXXXXXX' for the URL SCHEME field.
     <img width="888" alt="configure_FB_login" src="https://github.com/cboard-org/ccboard/assets/21298844/d306ba8a-d903-4ef2-b6d5-80f221338572">

 In case to deploy for production.
 Under cordova-util.js from cboard app source replace the FACEBOOK_APP_ID and FACEBOOK_APP_NAME with the production values.

-7. Before start the build.
+6. Before start the build.
 Open the 'Build Phases' section on Xcode and move crashlytics to the last position. (this is a required step to makethe build)

-8. In order to allow users to open files created by the Export feature:
+7. In order to allow users to open files created by the Export feature:
    Edit the plist file 'AAC Cboard-Info.plist' under platforms/ios/AAC Cboard/ adding this keys and values